Why Managing Time?

 Early morning (if needed)

-- If your day is unpredictable or changes overnight, take 10 minutes after waking up to review and adjust your list.
+- If your day changes overnight, take 10 minutes after waking up to review and adjust your list.

 Time needed: Just 10–15 minutes max.